spacemanspiff2007/HABApp/docs/configuration.rst

         subscribe:         # Changes to Subscribe get picked up without restarting HABApp
             qos: 0         # Default QoS for subscribing
             topics:
-            - '#'          # Subscribe to this topic
+            - '#'               # Subscribe to this topic, qos is default QoS
-            - 0            # QoS for previous topic, can be omitted
+            - ['my/topic', 1]   # Subscribe to this topic with explicit QoS

         publish:
             qos: 0          # Default QoS when publishing values